-This Licensing Policy takes into account other, shared Council priorities and plans, and key ambitions in terms of national, regional and local priorities.
+This Licensing Policy considers other shared Council priorities and plans, and key ambitions in terms of national, regional and local priorities.

 All applications are considered on their individual merits and this Policy does not seek to undermine the right of any applicant, or any person making representations where they are permitted to do so under the Act.